-- map, Appendix 2).
-Evidence to inform the review was commissioned and completed by consultants Nathaniel Lichfield and Partners. - 5.10 The review was managed as a focussed 'refresh' rather than a full review since the original LSS (2013) was still considered to provide a reasonable approach to the significant challenges the area faces, and added a Monitoring and Delivery Framework. - 5.11 The refreshed LSS (LSS2) covers the Local Planning Authorities of Arun DC, Adur DC, Brighton and Hove CC, Chichester DC, Horsham DC, Lewes DC, Mid-Sussex DC, the South Downs National Park Authority, West Sussex CC and Worthing BC.
-LSS2 sets out the long-term, integrated strategic planning and investment priorities for the CWS&GB area, and supports the monitoring requirement of the Growth Deal.
-The refreshed LSS was approved by the CWS&GB Strategic Planning Board supported by the CWS partnership and Greater Brighton Economic Board in January 2016.
-Individual local authorities approved LSS2 in the first part of 2016. - 5.12 However, despite having a robust statement in place, there is recognition that a full review will be required in the near future to address the longer term issues and this may require a different spatial strategy, particularly given the impact of the revised NPPF.
-The strategic context and priorities are likely to change given Government policy changes, particularly in relation to housing.
-The review will have to address the continuing gap between objectively assessed housing needs and housing delivery in the sub-region and the continuing challenges around supporting sustainable economic growth and infrastructure investment. - 5.13 As a result, the Board commissioned further work to consider the geography of the Housing Market Areas (HMAs) and Functional Economic Market Areas (FEMAs) affecting the Coastal West Sussex and Greater Brighton area.
-The study, 'Defining the HMA and FEMA' (GL Hearn Feb 2017) identified three main housing market areas: - A Chichester and Bognor Regis HMA, extending north to Midhurst; - A Coastal Urban HMA, extending from Littlehampton and Newhaven and across the Downs to Steyning and Hassocks; - A Horsham and Crawley HMA which includes East Grinstead, Haywards Heath, Burgess Hill, Billingshurst, Pulborough and Storrington. - 'Overlap' areas have also been identified. - 5.14 Three core Functional Economic Areas were identified, as follows: - Coastal Urban FEMA extending from Worthing to Newhaven and inland to Burgess Hill and Lewes: - Crawley and Horsham FEMA extending over a similar area to the HMA; - Chichester and Bognor Regis FEMA extending from Littlehampton to Nutbourne and north to Midhurst. - 5.15 The report also identified that Worthing sits in an area of 'overlap' with economic influences and relationships in two directions. - 5.16 This analysis of the functional geography of the area enables a clearer definition of the boundaries of the area that should be covered by future LSS work.
-The study will also provide a sound basis for undertaking future housing and economic need assessments.
+- 5.10 At this point there was a recognition that that a full review would be required in the near future to address the longer term issues potentially requiring a different spatial strategy. - 5.11 As a result, the Board commissioned further work to consider the geography of the Housing Market Areas (HMAs) and Functional Economic Market Areas (FEMAs) affecting the Coastal West Sussex and Greater Brighton area.
+The study, 'Defining the HMA and FEMA' (GL Hearn Feb 2017) identified three main housing market areas: - A Chichester and Bognor Regis HMA, extending north to Midhurst; - A Coastal Urban HMA, extending from Littlehampton and Newhaven and across the Downs to Steyning and Hassocks; - A Horsham and Crawley HMA which includes East Grinstead, Haywards Heath, Burgess Hill, Billingshurst, Pulborough and Storrington. - 'Overlap' areas were also been identified. - 5.12 Three core Functional Economic Areas were identified, as follows: - Coastal Urban FEMA extending from Worthing to Newhaven and inland to Burgess Hill and Lewes; - Crawley and Horsham FEMA extending over a similar area to the HMA; - Chichester and Bognor Regis FEMA extending from Littlehampton to Nutbourne and north to Midhurst. - 5.13 The report also identified that Worthing sits in an area of 'overlap' with economic influences and relationships in two directions. - 5.14 This analysis of the functional geography of the area enables a clearer definition of the boundaries of the area to be covered by future LSS work.
+The study also provides a sound basis for undertaking future housing and economic need assessments.